Lu Dongsheng: Early life and during the first Chinese Civil War

-In September 1932, the ad hoc of Western Hu'an and Western Hubei Area of the CPC Central Committee joined independent groups like Jianli, Mianyang, Qianjiang, etc. together to form the independent regiment of Western Hu'nan and Western Hubei Area.
-They appointed Lu as the political commissioner and asked him to attend the Fourth Anti-Encirclement Campaign in Western Hu'nan and Western Hubei Area.
+In September 1932, the ad hoc of Western Hu'an and Western Hubei Area of the CCP Central Committee joined independent groups like Jianli, Mianyang, Qianjiang, etc. to form the independent regiment of Western Hu'nan and Western Hubei Area.
+They appointed Lu the political commissioner and asked him to attend the Fourth Anti-Encirclement Campaign in Western Hu'nan and Western Hubei Area.

 During the breakout battle, Lu led two battalions to cover the rear but they lost the touch with main forces.
 Lu kept launching guerrilla warfare in areas like Jingmen and Yuan’an in Hubei Province.
-In early 1933, Lu led his regiment to join the main force of the Red Army, after which, he was appointed as the commander of the Training Regiment of the Third Red Army and then he was soon appointed as the commander of the Seventh Regiment.
+In early 1933, Lu led his regiment to join the main force of the Red Army, after which, he was appointed as the commander of the Training Regiment of the Third Red Army.
+Then, he was soon appointed as the commander of the Seventh Regiment.
 In October 1934, Lu was appointed as the commander of the Fourth Regiment, helping to establish the Soviet areas in Eastern Guizhou and in areas around Hunan, Hubei, Xichuang and Guizhou provinces.
 In 1934, Lu hurt his leg during the last battle in Houping Town, Dayong County, Hunan province.
 In November 1935, Lu led his regiment to attend the Long March.
-In April 1936, Lu conducted his regiment to force a crossing the Jinsha River – which was located in Shigu Town, Yulong County, Yunnan Province – ensuring the success in crossing the river for the Second and the Sixth Army Troops.
+In April 1936, Lu conducted his regiment to force a crossing the Jinsha River – located in Shigu Town, Yulong County, Yunnan Province – ensuring the success of crossing the river for the Second and the Sixth Army Troops.
 In September, after the Second Force of the Red Army crossed the Wei River, Lu led four divisions fighting for two days, covering main forces to pass the Liupan Mountain.
-On 22 September, after their arrival in Jiangtaibao in Jingning County, Gansu Province, they successfully joined the First and the Fourth Red Army.
+On 22 September, after they arrived in Jiangtaibao in Jingning County, Gansu Province, they successfully joined the First and the Fourth Red Army.